iHiroakiKawai/trema-openwrt/README.md

 About
 -----
-This is a openwrt feed providing trema-edge switch program.
+This is an openwrt feed providing trema-edge switch program.

 To configure the openwrt buildroot, edit feeds.conf and put this feed entry like following: